 Commercial Breeding, "Rabbit/Bunny Mills" and Pet Store Sales

-The RES is not opposed to the concept of commercial breeding, a large scale breeding of animals for the sole purpose of marketing as pets to the public.
+The RES is not opposed to the concept of commercial breeding, a large breeding of animals for the sole purpose of marketing as pets to the public as a business.
 Obviously there is public demand for animals bred commercially and as there are licensing requirements on the federal level we believe that commercial breeding is not evil or wrong.

 The RES recognizes that animal rights fanatics opposed to all animal use have created the term "mill" to describe anyone breeding commercially.
 We recognize that this term is used as a propaganda tool to turn the general public against commercial breeders who have committed no wrongs.